de-neb/shobee/README.md

 ## 🛒 Project Overview

-Shobbee is a user-friendly e-commerce platform that allows users to browse through various products, add items to their cart, and simulate the online shopping process.
+Shobeee is a user-friendly e-commerce platform that allows users to browse through various products, add items to their cart, and simulate the online shopping process.
 This project leverages a third-party API for product data, providing a realistic context for product listings, categories, and cart management.
 Please note that the API data may change or be temporarily unavailable, which could affect the functionality of certain features.

 ## 📋 Features